 - Seiichirou Kitano from Angel Densetsu is Mistaken for Badass by nearly everyone in the entire series.
 Either some stupid thugs are dumb enough to challenge him, only to be horrified just by looking at him, or other people think he's a demon and try to attack him.
 The results are either that Kitano just pushes them unconscious or they knock themselves out accidentally.
 And everyone believes Kitano has defeated them, even when he himself doesn't realize that he's in a middle of a fight.

-- Oga from Beelzebub.
-He is the strongest delinquent in his school.
+- Oga is the strongest delinquent in his school.
 The running gag is that other people spend whole episodes trying to find him and challenge him only to get beaten in a few seconds without him paying much attention.

 - Or without even noticing them, in some cases, such as Himekawa's attempt at revenge.